tpoisot/DataSharingPaper/DataSharing-MS.md

 previously mentioned, data usually live (in various states of dormancy) on the hard drives of researchers.
 These data are usually formatted in the way where they were used to produce the few figures used in the published account, which is to say mostly as a spreadsheet, or a raw text file [@Akmon2011].
-JSON / XML

-##Data sharing
-- Local databases but linked globally: APIs and programmatic access
+Yet, more robust and sharing-friendly formats exists, which should be taken advantage of.
+For example, the *JavaScript Object Notation* [@Crockford2006] allows a context-rich representation of data, which can be based on templates.
+Building upon this format, a working group can put together a syntax to represent a given type of ecological data, then provide JSON templates for other people to release these data.
+In the ecological sciences, there are now publications outlets focused only on methodological papers (*Methods in Ecology and Evolution*, and to some extent *BMC Bioinformatics*), and several other journals have sections for methodological papers.
+JSON parsers exists for almost all languages (notably C, Python, R, Java), which means that different applications will be able to access the shared information.
+Under this perspective, it is possible to build local databases.
+As long as they respect the specification, groups only need to share the access to these databases, to enable all scientists to access the data.
+A "global" access can still be achieved by wrapping all of the local data sources, though an API, as detailed in the following section.

+##Database linkage

 An important obstacle is that maintaining a global database requires funding on a scale which is orders of magnitude higher than what most grants will cover.
 The other solution, building on an increased use of strict data specification, is to link several local databases through APIs.
-A potential research output for working groups should thus be to design a strong data specification, and to publish it for other researchers to adopt.
-In the ecological sciences, there are now publications outlets focused only on methodological papers (*Methods in Ecology and Evolution*, and to some extent *BMC Bioinformatics*), and several other journals have sections for methodological papers.
-The conception of a data specification can thus be valorised as a research output in the form of a publication, which is accounted for by funding and tenure committees.

-- FigShare and other projects: data can have a DOI and be cited/shared

-##Data freedom!

-- Apply appropriate Creative Commons licenses or waivers to digitally available research data to remove legal barriers to re-use and prevent legal ambiguity over what type of re-use is allowed by the authors.
-We echo [@Hrynaszkiewicz2012] that the CCO waiver is best for factual non-copyrightable data (e.g. measurements) and that the Creative Commons Attribution license (CC BY) is best for copyrightable data such as photographs.
-Both these licenses are in accordance with the Panton Principles (http://pantonprinciples.org/) for open data in science.
-See [@Hagedorn2011] for further details, including an explanation of the pitfalls of more restrictive Creative Commons licenses.
+In short, an API is an application stored on a server, which will offer several *methods*, each returning a *reply*.
+For example, a *method* can be "retrieve all datasets containing species A", and the *reply* will be a list of datasets identifiers.
+If a particular data format is applied to more than one databases, it becomes possible to query them at once.
+Under this perspective, the origin of the data do not matter, because the API will return them in a standardized fashion.
+Each group implementing such a database can, in this situation, share the informations related to data access.
+Instead of putting the raw data on a data sharing platform (some of which are reviewed below), the authors will give informations about the study, and informations about where the data are stored, and how to access them.

+##A short review of the platforms

+##Licensing issues

+Perhaps the point with which scientists will have the less familiarity is the licensing under which data should be made available.
+Fortunately, easy to understand, non-restrictive licenses exists, which are fitted to scientific output.
+The most well known family of them is the *Creative Commons* (CC).
+This family of licenses originated in the need to allow the free (as in speech ,or as in beer) diffusion of cultural, artistic, and intellectual productions [@Lessig2004], and it's difficult to argue that scientific output do not fall within this category. [@Hrynaszkiewicz2012] proposes that factual data, on which no copyright can be applied, be released under the *CC-0 waiver*, which essentially removes all copyright on the data.
+While this can be the most altruistic attitude to adopt, the need to achieve recognition through the citation of ones' work will probably lead many people to use the *CC-BY* license, which allows use and reproduction of the data as long as the original source is explicitly mentioned.
+Both of these licenses are in accordance with the Panton Principles [@Murray-Rust2010].
+The *Creative Commons* website offers an intuitive tool to choose a license (`http://creativecommons.org/choose/`), although we encourage scientists to be aware about the pitfalls associated with the most restrictive ones [@Hagedorn2011].

 #How it should be encouraged